How?

 • Competitive Pressures.
 Increasing competition drives down rates, eroding value.

-These challenges necessitate a strategic pivot towards more scalable, predictable and recurring model.
+These challenges necessitate a strategic pivot towards more scalable, predictable and recurring business model.
 Hence, Going Non-Linear.

 Who?

-When you look at the trajectory of innovation, AI Agents will emerge as Coworkers: not merely augmenting but replacing human labour.
+When you look at the trajectory of innovation, AI Agents will emerge as Coworkers: not merely augmenting, but also replacing human labour.
 Although this may start with low value, repetitive tasks, over time, this AI Automation will eat further into higher-value knowledge worker roles.

 Why?

-As a creative, professional or tech services firm, with a SaaS venture you can achieve 5-10x annual revenues6 as an exit valuation of the firm versus <1x annual revenues with a linear, billable hours services firm.
-Add to this the limitless expansion of a SaaS business versus the challenges of the same with a billable hours services business and you have a compelling reason to do this!
+As a creative, healthcare, professional or tech services firm, with a SaaS venture you can achieve 5-10x annual revenues6 as an exit valuation of the firm, versus <1x annual revenues with a linear, billable hours services firm.
+Add to this limitless expansion of a SaaS business versus constraints of a billable hours model and you have a compelling reason to embrace Going Non-Linear!

-By harnessing the power of Design Thinking3 and Value Engineering4 at Being Guided we can help you to build a solid case for transformation to Going Non-Linear and getting beyond a linear revenue model.
-This is a surprisingly easy and low risk move to make, as you will see blow.
+By harnessing the power of Design Thinking3 and Value Engineering4, at Being Guided we can help you to build a solid case for transformation to Going Non-Linear and getting beyond a linear revenue model.
+This is a surprisingly easy and low risk move to make, as you will see below.

 broken image